IsithaT/MCP-Hackathon/README.md

 1. **Validate API Configuration**: Use the `validate_api_configuration` function to check if your API configuration is valid.
 If the request fails, it will return the error.
 Else, it will save the configuration to the database and return a success message with `config_id`.
 The user/agent can then decide whether to proceed with monitoring based on the response (etc. can reject the API configuration if it doesn't show the desired data content).
 2. **Activate Monitoring**: Use the `activate_monitoring` function with the `config_id` from the previous step to start monitoring the API.
 This will set up a background task that will periodically check the API and store the responses.
-3. **Get Monitoring Data**: Use the `get_monitoring_data` function with the `config_id` to retrieve the monitoring data.
+3. **Retrieve Monitored Data**: Use the `retrieve_monitored_data` function with the `config_id` to retrieve the monitoring data.
 You can specify the mode of data retrieval (summary, details, or full) to get the desired level of information.
 This can be called anytime after monitoring is activated.

 ### :warning: Important! :warning: